 Between 1950 and 1980, around 500,000 trees were lost in Detroit to Dutch elm disease, urban expansion and attrition.
 Troubled by this deforestation of a great city, Elizabeth Gordon Sachs devoted herself to reforesting the city.
 She played a key role in the 1989 founding of The Greening of Detroit.
 During that same time, economic constraints prohibited the city from replacing those trees.
 The Greening of Detroit was founded in 1989 with a single focus in mind – restore the city's tree infrastructure.

 In 2016, the City of Detroit successfully emerged from the largest municipal bankruptcy in the United States and began the long journey toward financial stability.
 This is no easy feat, but a necessary one for survival and transformation.
 Yesterday’s industrial urban center is now becoming tomorrow’s model of a greener, cleaner city.
 The Greening of Detroit's work is at the center of that transformation.

 Our focus at The Greening of Detroit is to enhance the quality of life for Detroiters by planting trees, repurposing the land to create beautiful and productive green spaces and helping communities rebuild their neighborhoods one lot at a time.
-We involve Detroiters in the process through community engagement, education and jobs.
+We involve Detroiters in the process through job training programs, community engagement, and education.

 The trees we plant, the gardens and green spaces we create and maintain, and the workforce training programs we operate all provide economic, environmental and social benefits to the communities we serve.
 But most of all, we inspire visitors and residents to imagine a new paradigm for the City of Detroit.